Deadlineem/WorldTV/README.md

 Why does the right list say "INVALID/UNNAMED/UNWORKING Channels"?
 Because those channels were not named anything from iptv-org's stream.json file, since they didnt have names, we arent sure what they are so we separated everything unnamed from the named ones.
 They may not actually be broken.

 Can I get an updated list of channels?
 YES!!!
 Go to https://kaos-inc.ga/dev/streams and copy the working/named list or the unnamed list.
+These channels are always updated each time the page loads vis the iptv-org streams file.
 As far as im aware, 90% if not more of these channels are working.

 Why isn't there anything else here?
 Simply because, I am working on it.
 As time goes on I'll add more and more to this, but for now, enjoy the IPTV channels.

+Total Channels:
+Named: 8107
+Unnamed: 1741
+Total Count:  9848 Channels
+Last Updated: 1/1/2023 @ 8:51am EST